-My husband is my toughest food critic.
-And I’m happy to say this passed him with two thumbs up, if he had a third hand it would be three thumbs!
+You’ll be happy to know that my husband is my toughest food critic.
+And I’m happy to say this passed him with two thumbs up.
+If he had a third hand, it would be three thumbs!

 I hope you like this moist and yummy cake.